|Tools to evaluate your PhD student's Research Plan & Activities yearly||

 to June 15th

-The Academic Committee of the doctoral programme will assess the student's progress based on this evaluation.
+The Academic Committee of the doctoral programme will assess the student's progress based on this evaluation & the results of the compulsory activities.

 Is this your 1st time?
 Please check this guide about: